maiamcc/maiamcc.github.io/source/_posts/2016-04-29-dig-yourself-out-of-a-git-commit-amend-hole.markdown

 So, there you go: a cool git thing I learned recently.
 Nothing earth-shattering, but hopefully a useful tip for someone out there.
 Happy gitting!

-[^1]: For those of you who don’t know, this is `git commit --amend`’s older and better-looking cousin--it’s `git commit --amend` except that it automatically reuses the commit message of the commit you’re amending, rather than prompting you for a new one.
+[^1]: For those of you who don’t know, this is `git commit --amend`’s older and better-looking cousin: it’s `git commit --amend` except that it automatically reuses the commit message of the commit you’re amending, rather than prompting you for a new one.